-Disclosure on ESG Quality of Portfolios (from an investor's needs perspective)
+Disclosure on ESG Quality of Portfolios (from an Investor's Needs Perspective)

-Regulatory bodies and other organizations, such as accounting standards boards, across the world have been working on the appropriate disclosure policies for the ESG quality of firms and portfolios.
+Regulatory bodies and other organizations such as accounting standards boards across the world have been working on the appropriate disclosure policies for the ESG quality of firms and portfolios.
 These policies along with other regulations pertaining to sustainable finance policies have been increasing rapidly.
-As of the last (August 2021) update of the PRI database on these regulations, they had documented 750 policy tools and guidance across 86 countries, of which 96% have been developed since 2000.
-Moreover, although the PRI only had a partial year for
+As of the last update of the PRI database on these regulations (August 2021), the PRI had documented 750 policy tools and guidance across 86 countries.
+Of these policy instruments, 96 percent have been developed since 2000.4 Moreover, although the PRI had data for only part of 2021, they had already identified 159 new or revised policy instruments for the year, which was more than the total for the entire preceding year.